Lightweight, decently waterproof and highly versatile hiking shoes

 There’s no big toe bumper like the classic Keen designs, but the outsole extends around the front of the toes slightly to give a little extra protection on demanding terrain.
 However, there’s a good amount of bumper around the heels of the shoes.

 Waterproof Keen shoes feature Keen.Dry.
 This is a breathable and waterproof membrane that behaves in a similar way to Gore-Tex.
-This, together with the DWR coating, provides very good waterproofness in moderately wet conditions.
+This, together with the DWR coating, provides decent waterproofness in occasionally wet conditions.
 Plus, the gusseted tongue raises the depth of water that you can confidently skip through without water getting in through the laces.
+Unfortunately, prolonged periods walking in the wet or in long grass will see the shoes slowly become damp on the inside.

 What I love the most about the Keen Explore’s